-Zalviso is an investigational pre-programmed, non-invasive, handheld system that allows hospital patients with moderate-to-severe acute pain to self-dose with the sufentanil sublingual tablet system to manage their pain.
-Zalviso is designed to address the needs of patients with moderate-to-severe acute pain in the hospital setting by offering:
+Zalviso is an investigational pre-programmed, non-invasive, system to allow hospital patients with moderate-to-severe acute pain to self-dose with sublingual sufentanil tablets to manage their pain.
+Zalviso is designed to help address certain problems associated with post-operative intravenous patient-controlled analgesia, by offering:

 - A high therapeutic index opioid: Zalviso uses sufentanil, an opioid that has a high therapeutic index.
 The therapeutic index is the ratio of the effective dose versus the lethal or toxic dose.
 In animal studies, the therapeutic index for sufentanil was approximately 100 times larger than fentanyl and 300 times larger than morphine. - A non-invasive route of delivery: Zalviso utilizes a sufentanil tablet which allows for a sublingual (under the tongue) route of delivery.
 Sufentanil is highly lipophilic which provides for rapid absorption in the fatty cells (or mucosal tissue) found under the tongue, and for rapid transit across the blood-brain barrier to bind the mu-opioid receptors in the brain.
-The sublingual delivery used by Zalviso provides rapid onset of analgesia, therefore eliminating the risk of IV-related analgesic gaps and IV complications, such as catheter-related infections.
-In addition, because patients do not require direct connection to an IV PCA infusion pump through IV tubing, Zalviso allows for ease of patient mobility. - A simple, pre-programmed PCA solution: Zalviso allows patients to self-dose sufentanil sublingual tablets via a pre-programmed, secure system designed to eliminate the risk of programming errors.
+The sublingual delivery used by Zalviso provides rapid onset of analgesia.
+The sublingual delivery system also eliminates the risk of IV-related analgesic gaps and IV complications, such as catheter-related infections.
+In addition, because patients do not require direct connection to an IV PCA infusion pump through IV tubing, Zalviso allows for ease of patient mobility. - A pre-programmed PCA solution: Zalviso allows patients to self-dose sufentanil sublingual tablets via a pre-programmed, secure system designed to eliminate the risk of programming errors.

 Based on the successful results of our Phase 3 clinical program for Zalviso, we submitted an NDA for Zalviso in September 2013 and, in December 2013 we announced that the FDA accepted for filing the Zalviso NDA.
-The FDA has established a Prescription Drug User Fee Act, or PDUFA, action date of July 27, 2014 for the Zalviso NDA.
-Assuming successful approval of our NDA on or around the PDUFA action date, we anticipate generating the first commercial sales of Zalviso in the United States in the first quarter of 2015.
+As mentioned above, the FDA issued a CRL for Zalviso on July 25, 2014, and we are currently reviewing the FDA's comments and requests contained in the CRL and plan to discuss these requests with the FDA.